Version: v1, Published online: 2009

 4. Broadbent’s filter theory and the early/late selection debate

-In the theory that Broadbent develope attention serves to manage a bottleneck that occurs when a large-capacity processing system feeds into a smaller-capacity processing system.
-This basic picture was common to almost all of the theorists in the decades immediately following Broadbent’s work.
-For these theorists the first task for a theory of attention was to say which sorts of processing are handled by the large capacity system and which by the small.
-The hope was that knowing this would enable us to locate the bottleneck of attention at one particular point in the brain’s information processing hierarchy.
+In the Broadbentian picture attention serves to manage a bottleneck that occurs when a large-capacity processing system feeds into a smaller-capacity processing system.
+This picture was common to almost all the theorists in the decades immediately following Broadbent’s work.
+For these theorists the first task for a theory of attention was to say which sorts of processing are handled by the large capacity system and which by the small capacity system, and thereby to locate the bottleneck of attention at a particular point in the brain’s information processing hierarchy.

-Broadbent’s own view was that the large-capacity system—operating before the attentional bottleneck—is responsible only for the detection of simple physical properties, whereas the small-capacity system—operating after attention—is responsible for the detection of semantic features, and for the recognition of those stimuli for which there is identifying information stored in memory.
+Broadbent’s own view was that the large-capacity system, which operates before the attentional bottleneck, is responsible only for the detection of simple physical properties.
+The small-capacity system, operating after attention, is responsible for the detection of semantic features and for the recognition of stimuli with known identities.
 This was known as the ‘early selection’ view.
-Broadbent’s principal rivals were the ‘late selectionists’, who held that almost all processing is done ‘pre-attentively’ by the large capacity system.
-According to their view the only processing that takes place after the attentional bottleneck is the processing by which already processed stimuli are brought to consciousness (Deutsch and Deutsch 1963).
-In its extreme form this early selectionist view leads to a version of epiphenomenalism (see Epiphenomenalism), since it implies that the occurrence of conscious awareness is separate from and subsequent to, all of the processing that makes any difference to the determinants of behaviour and thought.
+Broadbent’s principal rivals, the ‘late selectionists’, held that almost all processing is done ‘pre-attentively’ by the large capacity system.
+According to this view the only processing that takes place after the attentional bottleneck is the processing by which already processed stimuli are brought to consciousness.
+In its extreme form the early selectionist view leads to a version of epiphenomenalism (see Epiphenomenalism), since it implies that the occurrence of conscious awareness is separate from and subsequent to the processing that makes a difference to the determinants of behaviour and thought.

 The empirical study of attention in the decades following Broadbent’s work was dominated by the debate between those who followed Broadbent in his ‘early selectionist’ view and those who adopted the ‘late selectionist’ rival.

-Since the early selectionists held that the brain’s capacity for extracting semantic information from stimuli was small, and was allocated by the paying of attention, they supposed that people would be unaware of any of the semantic properties of those stimuli to which they were not attending.
+The early selectionists supposed that, since the capacity for extracting semantic information from stimuli was small and allocated by the paying of attention, subjects would be unaware of all of the semantic properties of those stimuli to which they were not attending.
 Evidence consistent with this hypothesis was easy to find.
-Colin Cherry had shown, in 1953, that if headphones are used to present an experimental participant with two streams of speech, one in each ear, and if the participant gives all of his attention to one of these streams, then that participant will be unable to report anything about the content of the unattended stream, and will not even know whether hat stream was speech or nonsense.
-This ignorance of the semantic properties: Properties such as pitch – can be detected for all speech, whether or not attention is being directed elsewhere.
-All of this is just as the early-selection theory would predict.
+Cherry had shown, as early as 1953, that if headphones are used to present a subject with two streams of speech, one in each ear, and if the subject gives all of his attention to one of these streams, then the subject will be unable to report anything about the content of the unattended stream, and doesn’t even appear to know whether it is speech or nonsense.
+Non-semantic properties of unattended speech – properties such as pitch – can be detected for all speech whether attended to or not.
+All this is just as the early-selection theory would predict.

 Copyright © 1998-2019 Routledge.